DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-19-reasons-for-rejection-iteration-2.md

 But this is not ideal because the UI gives the illusion that selecting no to all questions is okay.
 Also it wouldn’t follow the standard validation pattern from the GOV.UK Design System where an error should be related to a specific field.

-If we require providers to provide a reason in a free text box when they select no to all other questions Then the UI won’t be deceptive and error messages will be more useful
+If we require providers to provide a reason in a free text box when they select no to all other questions Then the UI will not be deceptive and error messages will be more useful

 ### Speed up the flow when the application is being rejected due to a safeguarding issue